Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/kongamato.md

   - name: "Flying Strafe"
     desc: "⬺  The kongamato Flies up to their fly Speed and makes two wing [[Strike|Strikes]] at any point during that movement.
 Each [[Strike]] must target a different creature."
   - name: "Wailing Dive"
     desc: "⬺  The kongamato Flies while emitting a terrifying screech.
-Each creature the kongamato flies over must succeed at a DC 30 Will save or become [[frightened|frightened 1]] ([[frightened|frightened 2]] on a critical failure) After attempting their saves, the creatures are temporarily immune for 1 hour.
+Each creature the kongamato flies over must succeed at a DC 30 Will save or become [[rules/conditions.md#Frightened|frightened 1]] ([[rules/conditions.md#Frightened|frightened 2]] on a critical failure) After attempting their saves, the creatures are temporarily immune for 1 hour.
 At the end of their movement, the kongamato can make a beak [[Strike]]."

 speed: 30 feet, fly 130 feet, swim 30 feet